mximp/se-limitations-slr/study-assesment-round-I-<ID>.md

 ## Has the study introduced any new technique within Symbolic Execution field?

-Please examine Abstract, Introduction and Contribution sections on the subject of mentioning any technique/approach/method related to Symbolic Execution.
+Please examine the paper on the subject of mentioning any technique/approach/method related to Symbolic Execution.

 6. (Yes/No): `???`